South Dakota AG reviewing Noem’s meeting with daughter

 Ravnsborg didn’t immediately respond to a question about what steps he might take.
 The attorney general is tasked under state law with issuing legal opinions to lawmakers.

-The governor’s office declined to answer detailed questions from The Associated Press about the meeting, as well as the series of events that followed.
-Noem’s daughter eventually received her license last year even after the state agency had moved to deny it.
+The Associated Press reported Monday that Noem held the meeting shortly after the state agency had moved to deny her daughter the license last year.
+Noem’s daughter eventually received her license four months later.
 Afterward, the state employee who directed the agency was allegedly pressured to retire by Noem’s cabinet secretary.
 The state employee, Sherry Bren, eventually received a $200,000 payment from the state to withdraw the complaint and leave her job.

 Ethics experts said the episode raised concerns that the governor had abused the power of her office.

-Noem’s spokesman dismissed the AP’s report as a political attack on the governor.
+The governor’s office declined to answer detailed questions from the AP, and Noem’s spokesman dismissed the AP’s report as a political attack on the governor.

 Though Ravnsborg and Noem are both Republicans, they have become political enemies over the last year after the governor pressured Ravnsborg to resign following a car crash in which he struck and killed a man walking on a highway.
 The attorney general pleaded no contest to two misdemeanors in the crash.
 The Legislature is planning to convene in November to consider whether to proceed with impeaching Ravnsborg.